telerik/xaml-docs/controls/radmenu/populating-with-data/template-and-style-selectors.md

 ---
 title: Template and Style Selectors
 page_title: Template and Style Selectors
-description: Template and Style Selectors
+description: Check our "Template and Style Selectors" documentation article for the RadMenu WPF control.
 slug: radmenu-populating-with-data-template-and-style-selectors
 tags: template,and,style,selectors
 published: True